 Secondly, consider which platform will work best.
 There are many on the market.
-For example, I doubt many people knew who “Zoom” were about 30 days ago but now we see this app being used widely.
+For example, I doubt many people knew who “Zoom” were 12 months ago but now we see this app being used widely.
 When considering which app to use do consider whether the app is GDPR compliant and does not place your not for profit entity at risk of non-compliance.
 The widely used platforms are:

 - Microsoft Teams

 - Google Hangouts

 Each platform will have their own positives and negatives so do ensure you review these before making a suitable choice.

 Before scheduling the meeting, you should ensure all participants can access the app or alternatively dial-in – include the dial-in details on any invitation.

 The start time of the meeting is also worth considering and effectively preparing for some delays in participants joining.
 So perhaps schedule the meeting for 10 mins before the actual start to allow everyone to join rather than eating into precious meeting time.

 It may also be worth asking the Clerk or Company Secretary to take care of arrangements for the meeting and sending out the invitations.
 They can then deal with any technology issues at the same time.

 Prepare an agenda beforehand and send this with the invitation.
 Look to ensure each item on the agenda has a specific time allocation and this does not alter.
 This will allow anyone who doesn’t need to be present for the whole meeting to join just prior to their allocated slot.
 Ensure any agenda item has a clear “lead person” to drive forward that item during the meeting.